merchant-prince/useful-scripts/README.md

 # Useful Scripts

-This repository contains some scripts to automate some frequent tasks.
+This repository contains scripts to automate some frequent tasks.

 ## Scripts